Explore more insights

 Applying for too much credit at once

 When you apply for a loan, lenders will generally carry out a hard credit search on your business.
 Multiple hard inquiries within a short period can make you appear high-risk and could negatively affect your business credit score.
-If you’re looking for a business loan, avoid too many applications to reduce the number of hard searches.
+If you’re looking to acquire a business loan, avoid too many applications to reduce the number of hard searches.
 When you search for a business loan with Capitalise, we’ll match you with lenders who are most likely to approve your application and our funding specialists will work with you to find the right solution, to reduce unnecessary hard credit searches.

 Ignoring your supplier relationships